More than 400 VCU students move out after freshman dorm closed due to mold

 RICHMOND, Va.
-(WWBT) - For the rest of the year, Virginia Commonwealth University has shut down a freshman residence hall due to mold issues.
+(WWBT) - Virginia Commonwealth University has shut down a freshman residence hall due to mold issues for the rest of the year.

 On Nov.
-23, the university shut down Johnson Hall in an effort to address the elevated mold levels with appropriate remediation and cleaning within the residence hall.
+23, the university shut down Johnson Hall to address the elevated mold levels with appropriate remediation and cleaning within the residence hall.

-VCU says, as of Nov.
+VCU says that as of Nov.
 23, they have inspected 228 spaces throughout the building and 41 of those spaces had elevated levels of mold in comparison to other samples tested.

 For more information regarding this closure, click here.

 Copyright 2021 WWBT.
 All rights reserved.

 Want NBC12’s top stories in your inbox each morning?
 Subscribe here.